The Benefits of Dental Implants

 Dental Implants are Sturdy

 Plenty of people errantly assume every type of tooth replacement will prove fragile simply because artificial teeth are not the same as real teeth.
 Though this critique might be true of some other tooth replacement solutions, it is not true of dental implants.
 Dental implants are deeply connected to the jaw bone through titanium rods.
 This fusing process, known as osseointegration, takes upwards of six months to complete.
 Once the titanium rods are connected to the jaw bone, the dentist tops them off with lovely-looking crowns that resemble natural teeth.
+Dr. Johnson a prosthodontist adds that dental implants not only replace your missing teeth but can also can strengthen your jaw bone.

 The Proper Bite Strength